Swimming Pool Safety in the Summertime

 #6: Prepare for disaster

 Okay, that is a little melodramatic, but it pays to be prepared in the event of an emergency.
 Pack a small kit with rubbing alcohol, tweezers, bug bite cream, and bandages.
 Keep the kit in your car or pool bag.
 Better safe than sorry.

-If you have an in-ground pool or spa(Hot tub) at home.
-Make sure you have an appropriate pool fence that should be at least 6 feet high in most areas.
-Make sure you have a closing and self-latching pool door.
-Even have a door alarm or pool alarm for safety standards.
+If you have an in-ground pool or spa(Hot tub) at home, make sure you have an appropriate pool fence, which should be at least 6 feet high.
+Make sure you have a self-latching pool door.
+Adding a door alarm or pool alarm for extra safety is also a great option.
 Also, have safety equipment and make sure to lock away any pool chemicals.
 Make sure any pool cover is removed before anyone enters the water.
-And always have someone be a water watcher when there is anyone in the pool.
+And finally, always have someone be a water watcher when there is anyone in the pool.

 I hope this article was informative.
 Have fun this summer.
 And, be safe around the pool!